 How Myofunctional Disorders Cause Your Symptoms

-The muscles, bones, and teeth all develop together, and have to work together to provide optimal function and form.
-And as these structures develop, they influence related structures, such as the airway.
+The muscles, bones, and teeth all develop together and have to work together to provide optimal function and form.
+As these structures develop, they influence related structures, such as the airway.

 Development is a complex process in which function influences growth that creates form which in turn influences function.
 In an optimal system, all the natural demands you put on your jaw system will cause the jaw to develop into a robust system that is capable of performing all these demands in a healthy way.
 But if your muscles aren’t functioning optimally, they can influence the development of your teeth, jaws, and other structures in ways that lead to problems such as crooked or crowded teeth, obstructed airways, jaw clenching, painful muscles, and other problems.